Death, my Bride

 The Irish Georgian Societies City Assembly House, additional venues

 The 2022 theme was Magics and Ritual.
 Ritual is critical in all processes of life.
 The daily ritual of how we develop a relationship with tasks, with people and objects in our short time on earth.
 Developing relationships with forces beyond this earth also requires ritual.
 It is needed to connect us.
 This is where magic comes into play.
 Soon the magic of life and ritual become one.
 Drawing from Ireland's rich history of paganism and witchcraft, this year's theme will bring us beyond the bounds of this earth.
 The 2022 Fire Brand Breda Lynch inspired work that also draws on queer magic, queer occultism, and queer gothic in the programme.
-The festival location and partner was The National Georgian Societies City Assembly House in the Knight of Glin Room (the first purpose built gallery space in Europe) and the O’Connell Room.
+The festival location and partner was The Irish Georgian Societies City Assembly House in the Knight of Glin Room (the first purpose built gallery space in Europe) and the O’Connell Room.
 The site was bulit between 1766 and 1771.

 You can access the 2022 catalogue here